da5nsy/ReproducibleResearch/episodes/step5Testing.md

 :::::::::::::::::::::::::::::::: solution

-Questions could include?
+Questions could include:

- - Was it burnt?
+Was it burnt?
 Or did the cheese not melt?

- - Is the base too thick/tough?
+Is the base too thick/tough?

- - Does the ingredients taste 'off'?
+Does the ingredients taste 'off'?